Voters across the UK will flock to the polls next week for this year’s round of elections.

 Thousands of seats are to be contested on Thursday, May 5, when residents up and down the country will decide who they want to make important decisions on their behalf.

-In England, voters will be choosing a mixture of councillors, local and regional mayors.
+In England, voters will be choosing a mixture of councillors, local and regional mayors, with those on the electoral roll in Coventry able to take part in the city council elections in just a few days' time.

-While those on the electoral roll in Stratford-on-Avon won't be taking part in full council elections this year, we've taken a look at what turnout was like when voters last headed to the polls to vote for their preferred ward councillors.
+We've taken a look at what turnout was like across Coventry when voters last headed to the polls to vote for their preferred ward councillors.

-Including votes rejected at the count, the ballot box turnout in Stratford-on-Avon that year was 37.6%, which was higher than the England average of 32.8%.
+Including votes rejected at the count, the ballot box turnout in Coventry that year was 34.8%, which was lower than the England average of 35.7%.

 National issues such as the surging cost of living, Ukraine and partygate will be on voters' minds this year – but residents across Great Britain still want councils to focus on improving local roads and housing, according to a poll.

 A survey carried out by Ipsos ahead of the May 5 elections found 50% of Britons thought improving the condition of roads and pavements should be a top priority for councils.